-School staff will notify the parent/guardian promptly as to whether the fee waiver request has been granted or denied.
-If you have questions regarding the fee waiver process or would like to pick up an application waiver, you may contact the District Office at 866-332-3880, ext.
-310 or the HES office at ext.
-400.
+The building principal will notify the parent/guardian promptly as to whether the fee waiver request has been granted or denied.
+If you have questions regarding the fee waiver process or would like to pick up an application waiver, you may contact the district office at 866-332-3880, ext.
+310 or the high school office at ext.
+300.

-Pursuant to the Hunger-Free Students' Bill of Rights Act, the school is required to provide a federally reimbursable meal or snack to a student who requests one, regardless of whether the student has the ability to pay for the meal or snack or owes money for earlier meals or snacks.
-Students may not be provided with an alternative meal or snack and the school is prohibited from publicly identifying or stigmatizing a student who cannot pay for or owes money for a meal or snack.
+Pursuant to the Hunger-Free Student's Bill of Rights Act, the school is required to provide a federally reimbursable meal to a student who requests one, regardless of whether the student has the ability to pay for the meal or owes money for earlier meals.
+Students may not be provided with an alternative meal and the school is prohibited from publicly identifying or stigmatizing a student who cannot pay for or owes money for a meal.